Central Coast Stadium

-Central Coast Stadium is a sports venue in Gosford on the Central Coast of New South Wales, Australia.
+Central Coast Stadium (known under naming rights as Polytec Stadium) is a sports venue in Gosford on the Central Coast of New South Wales.
+It is primarily used for football as the home ground of the Central Coast Mariners FC in the A-League Men.

 From the establishment of the first venue at the site in 1915 it was known as Waterside Park, being renamed Grahame Park after significant expansion in 1939.
-Since then it has had several names incorporating that name, but as of 2025 it is called Polytec Stadium under naming rights.
-The stadium is home to the Central Coast Mariners Association football club which competes in the A-League.
-The stadium also hosts rugby league and rugby union fixtures on an ad hoc basis as well as other major social events.

-The stadium was originally designed to be the home stadium for the North Sydney Bears rugby league football club.
+Since then it has had several names incorporating that name.
+The stadium was originally designed in its current form to be the home stadium for the North Sydney Bears rugby league football club.
+Since 2025, interior design company Polytec has owned naming rights to the stadium.

 History

 In 1911, Erina Shire Council proposed to create a park on the shore of Brisbane Water.
 The park required much land to be reclaimed from marshland.
 It also required privately owned land to be purchased by the council and a section of road to be demolished.
 Waterside Park was opened in 1915 and a cricket pitch was added during that year.
 Further reclamation of the foreshore extended the park during the Depression that gave work to the unemployed.
 By 1939 surplus railway land had been added and a bowling club and green, as well as tennis courts, had been constructed.
 In 1939 the park was renamed Grahame Park, after the then mayor of Gosford, William Calman Grahame.

 A full stadium was then touted and later built in the late 1990s, planned to be ready in 1999 for NRL club the North Sydney Bears, before construction problems including large spells of inclement weather delayed completion.
 Three grandstands with a combined capacity of 20,000 were built by Abigroup.
 The stadium finally opened in early 2000 as NorthPower Stadium at Grahame Park, the Northern Eagles National Rugby League team (a merging of the aforementioned Bears and the Manly Warringah Sea Eagles) taking residence there until their dissolving after the 2002 season.

 In 2003, with no major sporting team in residence, the stadium played host to three group matches in the 2003 Rugby World Cup.
 The Pacific Islanders rugby union team played one match at the stadium on their 2004 tour.

 The stadium gained its second full-time tenant in 2005 with the formation of the Central Coast Mariners, a team in the newly formed national A-League football competition.
 It became the first full-time national sporting competition to have a team play at the stadium.
 Further use of the stadium in 2006 follows from it being the home ground to the Central Coast Waves rugby union team, which joined the Shute Shield in 2006.